evo-lua/evo-lua.github.io/docs/tutorials/bdd-testing-framework.md

 Once done, you can run test suites via ``epo test <TestSuite> <Scenario>``, where the angle brackets denote placeholders that refer to the ``name`` field in ``specs.json``.
 Omitting the scenario name will run all scenarios for the suite, and omitting the suite will run all tests found in the spec file.
 Use quotes if needed: ``epo test "Basic demonstration"``

 Unfortunately, there's no getting around writing *some* code here.
-But hopefully, eliminating boilerplate and gathering all test specs in a standardized location will take some of the pain out of writing well-structured, readable tests.
+But hopefully, minimizing boilerplate and gathering all test specs in a standardized location will take some of the pain out of writing well-structured, readable tests.

 ## Assertion Library